Exploring Generalizable Automated Program Repair with Large Language Models

 \subsubsection{Influence of Test Information}

 Next, we compare the {\it base} prompt, which contains only the faulty method and a generic repair instruction, with the {\it test} prompt, which extends the base prompt to include the names, source code, and error messages of failing test cases.
 For this and all subsequent experiments, we broadened the evaluation scope from single-hunk to single-function bugs.
 To keep the dataset size manageable, we selected a representative subset of 100 bugs per benchmark using stratified sampling over the three complexity levels: We first analyzed the distribution of single-line, single-hunk, and multi-hunk patches per benchmark (see Table~\ref{tab:complexities}) and sampled accordingly to preserve each benchmark's original complexity profile.
 Additionally, we ensured that all repositories included in the original benchmarks were represented in the sampled data.
 The final distribution is summarized in Table~\ref{tab:complexities_selection}.

-Table \ref{tab:prompts} includes a comparison of the most promising models from Table \ref{tab:all_models} for both prompts.
-Please note that the figures for the base prompt differ from those in Table~\ref{tab:all_models}, as the evaluation data is different.
-We observe that adding test information (rows "Test") yields substantial improvements compared to the base prompt, randing up to almost $+47$\% (\deepseekROneDist on Python).
+Table \ref{tab:prompts} includes a comparison of both prompts for the most promising models from Table \ref{tab:all_models}.
+These include the four best-performing closed-source models (averaged across all languages) and, among the open models, the best large model and the best medium-sized model.
+Please note that the figures for the base prompt differ from Table~\ref{tab:all_models}, as the evaluation data is different.
+We observe that adding test information (rows \emph{Test}) yields substantial improvements compared to the base prompt, reaching up to almost $+47\%$ pass@1 (\deepseekROneDist on Python).
 This confirms results of prior work~\cite{chatrepair, DBLP:journals/corr/abs-2404-05520} for the most recent models, and also across multiple programming languages.
 While all models pick up on the additional test information, the effect appears to be stronger for certain models (particularly for OpenAI's o3-mini).
-Notably, the improvements by test information show less variation between the different {\it languages}: Across all four benchmarks, test information consistently improves results, with Python ($+34.7$\%, averaged over all models) showing the strongest improvements.
+Notably, the improvements by test information show less variation between the different {\it languages}: Across all four benchmarks, test information consistently improves results, with Python ($+34.7$\% pass@1, averaged over all models) showing the strongest improvements.